butter-robotics/Butter.MAS.NodeRed/wiki/v2/documentation.md

 # Documentation

+In this section we will describe general information that applies to every node usage.

 ## Overview
 1. Access the Node-RED editor in a web browser with Node-RED running.
 2. Create a flow by wiring nodes together.
 A flow is a collection of nodes wired together and appears as a tab in the workspace.